AT&T’s no-good week shows why it may regret its Google envy

 3. The Magic Leap deal was fun for about six hours

 Ah, the future!
 So unpredictable.
 In the rarified air of Aspen or Sun Valley, it’s easy to sound like a genius prattling on about mixed reality and Jesus glasses and what the kids are doing on Snapface, or whatever.
-Imagine how heady it must have been AT&T execs to whiff those fumes, the kind pumped through the HVACs in Mountain View and SOMA, and Dania Beach, Florida, to feel like they were furthering the future with their investment in the much-hyped startup and deal to be its exclusive distribution partner.
+Imagine how heady it must have been for AT&T execs to whiff those fumes, the kind pumped through the HVACs in Mountain View and SOMA, and even Dania Beach, Florida of all places, to feel like they were furthering the future with their investment in the much-hyped startup and deal to be its exclusive distribution partner.

 Then Magic Leap released its latest demo on Wednesday.
-Once upon a time, in 2014 and even as recently as 2016 if you can remember that far back, a Magic Leap video and corresponding funding announcement was the subject of gee whiz delirium.
+Once upon a time, in 2014 and even as recently as 2016 if you can remember that far back, a Magic Leap video and corresponding funding announcement was the subject of gee-whiz delirium.
 The latest demo inspired the kind of scorn now reserved for John Gotti biopics.
 No one in the entertainment press declared Gotti to be a “death knell” for the future of cinema, although we wouldn’t have blamed them if they had.

 Google can invest in Magic Leap and have the whole thing go sideways, and who cares?
-Its create-the-future bona fides are secure that it can afford any number of harebrained schemes.
+Its create-the-future bona fides are secure, so it can afford any number of harebrained schemes.
 Also, it runs the most successful cash machine ever created.
 If it had to write down its Magic Leap investment to zero today, it’d be like you or me having some change slip out of our pocket on the bus.
 But for AT&T, it’s been awhile since it was in the cutting-edge-of-technology business.
 We’re a long way away from the videophone debuting at the 1962 Seattle World’s Fair!

 That’s why AT&T needs to get hustling on that Google-style business model.
 Pays for a lot of bad weeks like this one.